Lacticaseibacillus rhamnosus: Diarrhea

 Lacticaseibacillus rhamnosus GG is beneficial in the prevention of rotavirus diarrhea in children.
 Prevention and treatment of various types of diarrhea have been shown in children and in adults.
 L. rhamnosus GG can be beneficial in the prevention of antibiotic-associated diarrhea and nosocomial diarrhea and this has been recently supported by European guidelines.
 Lactobacillus rhamnosus GG may reduce the risk of traveler's diarrhea.

 Acute gastroenteritis

 A position paper published by ESPGHAN Working Group for Probiotics and Prebiotics based on a systematic review and randomized controlled trials (RCTs) suggested that L. rhamnosus GG (low quality of evidence, strong recommendation) may be considered in the management of children with acute gastroenteritis in addition to rehydration therapy.

 Atopic dermatitis, eczema

-Lacticaseibacillus rhamnosus GG has been found to be ineffective for treating eczema.
-However in one non-randomized clinical observation dealing with resistant childhood atopic eczema, a substantial improvement in quality of life was reported in pediatric patients given Lactobacillus rhamnosus as a supplement.
+Lacticaseibacillus rhamnosus GG is ineffective for treating eczema.
+However in one non-randomized clinical observation dealing with resistant childhood atopic eczema, a substantial improvement in quality of life was reported in pediatric patients given Lacticaseibacillus rhamnosus rhamnosus as a supplement.